 - Legal Requirements for Conducting Business in a Province

 It is important BEFORE you purchase to review the sections below respecting the Competition Bureau and the different forms of registration that foreign companies can consider in Canada.
 In order to determine what is the best approach for your business, we will be glad to provide you with the name of a solicitor who will provide you with a free consult.

 There may be additional municipal licensing requirements depending on the nature of business you wish to conduct in Canada.
 If you feel that you wish to register your business right across Canada then please send us a note outlining your plans and the type of business you wish to conduct.

 Register Foreign Business in Canada – Competition Bureau

 Some businesses that wish to conduct business in Canada may need to obtain an opinion from the Competition Bureau before conducting business in Canada.
-In particular, multi-level marketing companies should obtain this opinion before they register in Canada.
+In particular, multi-level marketing companies.
 The requirements under the Competition Bureau relate to the Competition Act.
 To submit a request to the Competition Bureau, your company will be required to have a Canadian resident submit the request for a written opinion.
 The Competition Bureau provides a fee for this service.
 We will be able to provide you with a Canadian solicitor who will be able to give you guidance on the requirements of the Competition Bureau.
 Feel free to contact us BEFORE you order our services.
 You may also review the Competition Bureau Fee and Services Standard Handbook for Written Opinions.